 A Biology major from Ohio Dominican University will graduate with an appreciation for the natural world and its diversity.
 Through the study of the many facets of the biological sciences, students will gain intellectual tools and practical skills to pursue nature’s dynamic truths.

 Small class sizes allow ODU professors to interact, instruct and mentor biology students on a personal level.
 This hands-on approach benefits our students as they study and master complex laboratory skills.
-Students also will take advantage of ODU’s new science center, Battelle Hall.
-It is one of the newest science facilities in Central Ohio.
+Students also will take advantage of ODU’s state-of-the-art science center, Battelle Hall.

 Dr. Blake Mathys is our Director of Environmental Science.
 His research involves capturing songbirds on the ODU campus as well as other locations in Ohio.
 He is excited to involve students in his field studies.